12 Common Plumbing Mistakes to Avoid: A Beaverton & Portland Homeowner's Guide

 9. Ignoring Tree Root Warning Signs in Sewer Lines

-Portland has one of the densest urban tree canopies in the country.
+Portland has one of the densest urban tree canopies in the country (Portland Urban Forestry).
 Mature roots find moisture in the joints of clay sewer pipes and cast iron pipes in homes built before 1980.
-They work their way inside and slowly block the line.
+They work their way inside and slowly block the sewer line.
+The warning signs are gurgling drains, slow flow across multiple fixtures, and faint sewer odor indoors.
+A standard auger clears the symptom.
+A sewer camera inspection reveals the actual cause and whether plumbing design and repiping is needed.

 Estimated cost if ignored: Root-related sewer line collapse costs $3,000 to $15,000 to repair.